Easy Swiss Meringue Buttercream with Pasteurized Eggs

 If it continues to be lumpy after several minutes of whipping, but about a half cup of the frosting into the microwave for about fifteen seconds to warm it up a bit.
 Then return the warmed frosting back to the mixer and whip it some more.

 If your frosting is too loose, you can add a little bit more powdered sugar if you like a sweeter frosting.
-Or put the mixer bowl in the refrigerator for about a half an hour, then beat it a little bit more before using it.
+Or put the mixer bowl in the fridge for about a half an hour, then beat it a little bit more before using it.

 Because of the high butter content, this frosting can have a slight yellow tint to it.
-If you would like a brighter white frosting, add just a drop of purple food coloring to help balance it out.
+If you would like a brighter white frosting, add just a drop of purple gel food coloring to help balance it out.
 The tiniest bit will do.

 How does this frosting hold up?